Signed in as:

 Jacqui was born on Country.
 And whilst living on Country & maintaining her strong ties to community Jacqui has obtained a teaching degree & worked with multiple community, educational & legal sectors for the last 30 years.

 Jacqui has a love of yoga.
 And enjoys her own personal practice as well as teaching yoga.
-Jacqui‘s other passion which aligns with her passion of yoga is social emotional wellbeing.
-And how we honour our wellbeing and that of others.

-Jacqui is pleased to be part of the Yoga Impact Charity teacher directory who offering trauma-informed yoga programs to Frontline health care workers, survivors of domestic violence, refugees & asylum seekers, people in detention, people experiencing homelessness, First Nations People, The defence Force and veterans.
+Jacqui is pleased to be part of the Yoga Impact Charity teacher directory who offering trauma-informed yoga programs to frontline health care workers, survivors of domestic violence, refugees & asylum seekers, people in detention, people experiencing homelessness, First Nations people, The defence force and veterans.

 Jacqui is humbled and honoured to be part of the Yamurrah Collective, compromising of nurses, social workers, psychologists, lawyers, teachers, trauma specialist and academics.
 As a collective Yamurrah bring together culturally and professionally diverse First Nations perspectives, expertise and experiences.